Toglefritz/Brine/brine_firmware/test/README.md

 ## Interactive Testing

-During the test, the tester will be asked to verify the result of each test step.
-The tester should observe the hardware component and then type 'y' in the serial monitor to indicate that the test step passed.
-If the test step did not pass, the tester should type anything other than 'y'.
-The test will then print an error message and stop.
+During the test, the tester may be asked to verify the result of each test step.
+The tester should observe the output in the PlatformIO CLI and perform the requested actions as required by the test.